-Foundations of Emergency Management (3)
+CJ 3305 Crisis Management (3)

-formats.
-In addition, teaching methods, selections organization and use of chemistry/science materials for grades 6-12 will be covered in detail.
-A This course provides an overview of methods used to identify, plan for, mitigate, respond, and recover from a variety of events.
-The structure of the professional laboratory experience is included in federal and state level emergency management and functions are considered along with the emergency this course. support functions relied upon.
-Emphasis is placed Prerequisite: admission to TEP.
-Internship in Chemistry (1-3) CHM 4490 on the roles and responsibilities of leadership Supervised work experience in the biotechnology during a crisis along with the framework of industry, governmental agency, business, or other working environment in which a student will learn national, regional, and local response.
-The ability to understand and evaluate the phases of emergency management, continuity of government, and the and apply pertinent professional skills. private sector during incidents is also examined.
-CHM 4491-92 Guided Independent Research (1 to 3 credit Case studies, exercises, and discussions will be hours per course per semester) used to encourage critical review of the philosophy Additional information is listed under Independent and principles of emergency management.
-This Study and Research in the section on Academic course addresses development of risk matrices, Regulations. identification of threat and risk, and the probability CHM 4493-94 Guided Independent Study (1 to 3 credit hours of crisis event occurrence.
+This course provides an overview of methods used to identify, plan for, mitigate, respond, and recover from a variety of events.
+The structure of the federal and state level crisis management and federal and state level crisis management and functions are considered along with the emergency support functions relied upon.
+Emphasis is placed on the roles and responsibilities of leadership during a crisis along with the framework of national, regional, and local response.
+The ability to understand and evaluate the phases of a crisis, continuity of government, and the private sector during incidents is also examined.
+Case studies, exercises and discussions will be used to exercises, and discussions will be used to encourage critical review of the philosophy and principles of crisis management.
+This course addresses development of risk matrices, identification of threat and risk, crisis theory, stress management and the probability of crisis event